kbeksss/tg-app-x/README.md

-# FSD Template for React + Vite (DYOR)
+# X

-This template provides a minimal setup to get React working in Vite with FSD architecture.
+React and Vite, with FSD architecture.